Zymbit-Docs/docs/content/tutorials/digital-wallet/slip39-example/index.md

 ## Generating a master seed with SLIP39 recovery

-The next steps cover how to create a master seed and setup for recovery of the seed with SLIP39
+The next steps cover how to create a master seed and setup for recovery of the seed with SLIP39.
+The example python code is provided in its entirety at the end of the explaination of each portion of the code.

 ### Opening a master seed SLIP39 generating session

 Create the recovery strategy.
 The recovery strategy will detail the number of groups to track (`group_count`) and number of groups needed to recover the master seed (`group_threshold`).

-`Iteration_exponent` dictates how many hashes are done at cryptographic layer (takes integer 0-5).
+`iteration_exponent` dictates how many hashes are done at cryptographic layer (takes integer 0-5).
 The higher this number is, the longer (exponentially) the module will take to churn out a shard.

 `variant` is only for curve "ed25519", we support the "cardano" variant for ed25519.
 Otherwise is empty string.
 | Supported Curves | Other supported variants |